zyogy/nvdiffrast-shim/README.md

 ### Installing PyTorch3D

-This is the awkward part, and it is worth knowing before you start: **there are no PyTorch3D wheels for Windows**, and the published Linux wheels lag current PyTorch releases.
+**There are no PyTorch3D wheels for Windows**, and the published Linux wheels lag current PyTorch releases.
 On Windows it must be built from source (~15–30 min).

 1. Install the CUDA Toolkit matching `torch.version.cuda`.
 Choose *Custom* and